Majjhima Nikāya 138

 manasā dhammaṁ viññāya dhammanimittānusāri viññāṇaṁ hoti; dhammanimittassādagadhitaṁ dhammanimittassādavinibandhaṁ dhammanimittassādasaṁyojanasaṁyuttaṁ bahiddhā viññāṇaṁ vikkhittaṁ visaṭanti vuccati.

-When they know an idea with their mind, their consciousness follows after the signs of that idea, tied, attached, and fettered to gratification in its signs.
-So their consciousness is said to be scattered and diffused externally.
+When they know an idea with their mind, and consciousness follows after the features of that idea—tied, attached, and fettered to gratification in its features—consciousness is said to be scattered and diffused externally.

 Evaṁ kho, āvuso, bahiddhā viññāṇaṁ vikkhittaṁ visaṭanti vuccati.

-That’s how consciousness is scattered and diffused externally.
+That’s how consciousness is said to be scattered and diffused externally.

 Kathañcāvuso, bahiddhā viññāṇaṁ avikkhittaṁ avisaṭanti vuccati?

-And how is consciousness not scattered and diffused externally?
+And how is consciousness said to be not scattered and diffused externally?

 Idhāvuso, bhikkhuno cakkhunā rūpaṁ disvā na rūpanimittānusāri viññāṇaṁ hoti, na rūpanimittassādagadhitaṁ na rūpanimittassādavinibandhaṁ na rūpanimittassādasaṁyojanasaṁyuttaṁ bahiddhā viññāṇaṁ avikkhittaṁ avisaṭanti vuccati.

-Take a mendicant who sees a sight with their eyes.
-Their consciousness doesn’t follow after the signs of that sight, and is not tied, attached, and fettered to gratification in its signs.
-So their consciousness is said to be not scattered and diffused externally.
+In this case, when a mendicant sees a sight with their eyes, but consciousness does not follow after the features of that sight—not tied, attached, and fettered to gratification in its features—consciousness is said to be not scattered and diffused externally.

 Sotena saddaṁ sutvā …pe…